 The mercury will start to rise this weekend across Italy and southwestern Europe as a warm front moves in from north Africa, forecasters said, bringing temperatures back up to well above the seasonal average.

-Temperatures in the centre-north of Italy are expected to rise sharply on Saturday and Sunday, with 34-38C predicted for Bologna, Florence and Ferrara.
+Temperatures in the center-north of Italy are expected to rise sharply on Sunday and Monday, with 34-38C predicted for Bologna, Florence, and Ferrara.

 Rome and Florence can expect peak temperatures of 37 and 38C respectively.
 Bologna is expected to hit 36C, while 34C is forecast for Perugia and Siena.

 As well as being slightly milder, this heatwave is expected to be shorter, cooling off – and probably giving way to storms in many areas – by next weekend.